doollee banner

 Notes:

 Music by David Bryan; lyrics And book Roy Urbinati.
-Based on the movie "The Toxic Avenger" screenplay by Joe Ritter
+Based on the movie "the Toxic Avenger" screenplay by Joe Ritter

 1st Produced: